jethromayuk/jethromay.com-2020/content/posts/migrating-my-website-to-hugo.md

 This creates a block called main, which will house the content of a post or page.

-My baseof.html template is slightly more complex than what might suit most people so a simple layout file with blocks could look like this:
+My baseof.html template is slightly more complex than what might suit most people so a simple layout file with blocks would look like this:

-[INSERT IMAGE OF SIMPLE BASE TEMPLATE]
+{{< figure src="/img/posts/base.jpg" alt="A simple baseof.html template file" >}}

-One thing to note with the baseof.html template is that if you would like to create a custom home page, you would need to create a file with the name index.html inside the layouts directory which will serve as your home page layout.
+When working with the baseof.html template, it is important to note that should you wish to create a home page that differs from this structure, you will need to create a separate template which will override this.
+In order to create a home page template, create a file inside the root of the layouts directory called index.html.
+The markup used inside this template will be used solely for the home page.

+{{< figure src="/img/posts/home.jpg" alt="A simple home page template" >}}

 The content of this page can be pulled in via a markdown file inside the content directory which needs to have the name _index.md.
 If you choose to not make use of a markdown file, you can also use raw html and avoid creating an _index.md file altogether.